 However, in respect of an AGM, 15 days written notice shall be required.

 9.5 A Special General Meeting of the Club may be convened by the Committee at any time or on written requisition of not less than 10 members in good standing.
 Such a special General Meeting shall deal only with the business for which it was convened.

-10.3 No amendment to this constitution may be effected unless two-thirds of those members present at a General Meeting vote in favour of the amendment PROVIDED that no amendment shall be competent unless notice of the amendment proposed has been duly given with the notice convening the meeting concerned.
+10.4 This constitution may not be amended unless two-thirds of those members present at a General Meeting vote in favour of the amendment PROVIDED that the amendment proposed shall have been given with the notice convening the meeting concerned.

-10.6 No member of the Club shall be liable for payment of any debts or engagements of the Club beyond the amount of any unpaid subscription due by him.
+10.7 No member of the Club shall be liable for payment of any debts or engagements of the Club beyond the amount of any unpaid subscription due by the member.

 10.8 The Club’s financial year shall coincide with the calendar year.